CaryIsFree/movie-recommender-system/README.md

 A machine learning-based movie recommendation system that suggests movies based on user preferences and movie similarities.

+## Prerequisites

+While this application can run on various operating systems, this installation guide is specifically written for Linux users.
+Windows and macOS users may need to adapt the commands accordingly.

+Before you begin, ensure you have the following installed:
+- Python 3.13 or higher
+- Visual Studio Code, PyCharm, or another Python IDE (recommended for development)
+- Web browser (Chrome, Firefox, Safari, or Edge)

+### System Requirements

+- At least 4GB of RAM (8GB recommended)
+- 2GB of free disk space for models and data
+- Internet connection for initial setup and model downloads

 ## Features

 - Content-based movie recommendations